omeka/omeka-s-enduser/docs/modules/mapping.md

 #### Attachments (Map by attachments block)

-Markers are added to the map using Items.
+Markers are added to the map by adding items.

 * Click "Add Attachment" (1) to select them from a list on the right (2).
 Note: This list will only be populated by items that have at least one location added to them (when editing the item).
 * Clicking an item adds it to a list in the Attachments pane (3).